-- □ Grasp the end ledge at the foot of the bed and lift carefully. - Two gas struts will hold the bed platform open allowing access to the storage area. - $\hfill\square$ To close, carefully push down on the bed, slowly easing it to the closed position. - □ Follow all precautions listed above when opening/closing the platform.
+☐ Grasp the ledge at the foot of the bed and lift carefully.

+$\hfill \square$ Two gas struts will hold the bed platform open allowing access to the storage area.

+☐ To close, carefully push down on the bed, slowly easing it to the closed position.